 In this article, we looked into the One Up on Wall Street Book Review.
-If you see the book as a whole, ONE UP ON WALL STREET by Peter Lynch is a must read book for all the stock market beginner investors.
+If you see the book as a whole, ONE UP ON WALL STREET by Peter Lynch is a must read the book for all the stock market beginner investors.
 Peter Lynch’s thesis in the book is simple, logical, pragmatic and easily replicable.
 Newbie investors can get great benefits by reading this book.